 Standing's (Madagascar) Day Gecko (Phelsuma standingi)

 There are three day geckos here at the Zoo.
 The parents hatched in 1999 and came here in 2001.
-Their daughter hatched in 2004.
+Their daughter hatched here at the Zoo in 2004.
 The body of the Standing's Day gecko is similar to a flattened cylinder.
 They have short limbs and a head that is larger than its body.
 Adults are bluish-gray to turquoise on the head and tail and have gray reticulated markings on their head and body.
-Females and males are similar in size and appearance and average 8 1/4 to 10 inches in length.

 Status in the wild